Project-MONAI/model-zoo/.github/pull_request_template.md

 - [ ] Update `version` and `changelog` in `metadata.json`.
 - [ ] Ensure versions of packages such as `monai`, `pytorch` and `numpy` are correct in `metadata.json`.
 - [ ] Descriptions should be consistent with the content, such as `eval_metrics` of the provided weights and TorchScript modules.
+- [ ] Files larger than 25MB are excluded and replaced by providing download links in `large_file.yml`.